Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 MCP Tool Discovery Needs Work

-"I'm working on a Jira ticket" should automatically surface relevant tools.
-"I'm in a code review" should show a different set.
-Right now, this logic lives in application code.
-A built-in context-aware discovery mechanism would make agents smarter about what's relevant.
+The Registry helps clients find servers, but there’s no standard for agents discovering tools within sessions based on context.
+“I’m working on a Jira ticket” should automatically surface relevant tools.
+“I’m in a code review” should show a different set.
+Applications must embed this logic themselves.

 MCP Notifications Are Immature